Hitler's Willing Executioners: Journalism

 In May 1996, Goldhagen was interviewed about Hitler's Willing Executioners by the American journalist Ron Rosenbaum.
-When Rosenbaum asked Goldhagen about scholarly literature that contends that Austrian anti-Semitism was far more virulent and violent than German anti-Semitism, and if the fact that Hitler was an Austrian had any effect on his thesis, Goldhagen replied:
+When Rosenbaum asked Goldhagen about scholarly literature that contends that Austrian antisemitism was far more virulent and violent than German antisemitism, and if the fact that Hitler was an Austrian had any effect on his thesis, Goldhagen replied:

 There were regional variations in anti-Semitism even within Germany.
 But Hitler's exemplified and brought to an apotheosis the particular form of eliminationist anti-Semitism that came to the fore in the latter part of the nineteenth century.
 Whatever the variations, I think Austrian and German anti-Semitism can be seen of a piece, where there was a central model of Jews and a view that they needed to be eliminated.

 Rosenbaum inquired about Goldhagen's "pregnant with murder" metaphor, which suggested that the Shoah was something inevitable that would have happened without Hitler and Milton Himmelfarb's famous formulation "No Hitler, no Holocaust".
 Rosenbaum asked "So you would agree with Himmelfarb's argument?"
 Goldhagen replied: "If the Nazis had never taken power, there would not have been a Hitler.
 Had there not been a depression in Germany, then in all likelihood the Nazis wouldn't have come to power.
 The anti-Semitism would have remained a potential, in the sense of the killing form.
 It required a state."
 Rosenbaum asked Goldhagen about Richard Levy's 1975 book The Downfall of the Anti-Semitic Political Parties in Imperial Germany which traced the decline of the völkisch parties in the early 20th century until they were all but wiped out in the 1912 Reichstag election.
 Goldhagen replied that voting for or against the wildly antisemitic völkisch parties had nothing to do with antisemitic feeling, and that people could still hate Jews without voting for the völkisch parties.